FabioManzo/imageResizer/README.md

 `bin/console image:resize Dark_Side_of_the_Moon.jpg  --xml myConfig.xml --size thumbnail`

 - The generated images go to the cache/images folder
-- The generated jsons go to the cache/config folder
+- The generated jsons go to the cache/config folder (cached xml content)

 # ✅ How to run tests